Justin Jefferson Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Jefferson is averaging 26 receiving yards per game in two career matchups against the Packers, 50.5 fewer than his receiving yards prop bet over/under for Sunday's game (76.5).
+- Jefferson has averaged 26 receiving yards per game in his two career matchups against the Packers, 50.5 fewer than his over/under for Sunday's game.

 Recent Performances

-- Jefferson put together a 143-yard performance against the Chargers last week on nine catches (15.9 yards per catch) while being targeted 11 times.
+- In last week's matchup with the Chargers, Jefferson reeled in nine passes for 143 yards (15.9 yards per catch) while being targeted 11 times.

-- Jefferson has racked up 233 receiving yards (77.7 per game) and one touchdown, hauling in 14 passes on 20 targets in his last three games.
+- Jefferson has also tacked on 233 yards on 14 grabs and one touchdown over his last three games.
+He was targeted 20 times and put up 77.7 receiving yards per game.

 Jefferson's Minnesota Teammates